linuxhistoryblg/potatofacts/README.md

 The application will be a reimplementation of the catfacts prank [featured on Reddit](https://www.reddit.com/r/funny/comments/owx3v/so_my_little_cousin_posted_on_fb_that_he_was/).

-The app will consist of a Mariadb database to hold subscriber information and facts about cats, a python backend to take new subscriptions and serve catfacts from the database.
+The app will consist of a Mariadb database to hold subscriber information and facts about cats, a python backend to take new subscriptions and serve catfacts from the database, and optionally a web frontend to facilitate new subscriptions.
 It will interface with an SMS gateway that will enable it to send cat facts to SMS subscribers.

 ## TODO:
   - [x] Identify and test a podman database container-image suitable for the project goals